 - Two PAMA staff members Specialist level - One member of the Friends of PAMA Advisory Board - One Real Property Asset Management staff member from proposed site Management level - One Office of Diversity and Inclusion staff member Advisor level - One Marketing and Communications staff member Management level or delegate - Project sponsor from proposed site location Director level or delegate

 The Committee will develop a proposal form to guide the intake of public submissions.

 Selection

-The Committee makes recommendations to Regional Council.
-Regional Council will provide direction to staff.
+Regional Council will provide direction to staff for all public art and monuments.

 Acquisition